upperlinecode/CS-and-the-City-Curriculum/html/css-grid.md

 3. [Resources](#resources)

 NOTE: The CSS Grid properties aren't recognized by all IDEs, but they are correctly rendered by most browsers.
 If you see errors in front of CSS Grid properties, test it before assuming it's wrong.
 Those errors may be in error themselves.

+## Launch

+First, have students pull up the vertical-only content they've created so far.
+Ask them to share with you their lists of things they still would like to improve about it if they had time.

+Have students go to a major website that uses Grid.
+Some excellent examples include Apple, Spotify, Microsoft, and the New York Times.

 ## Grid Template